.jpg)

 High quality products

 There’s no way around it—high quality products are definitely going to encourage consumer loyalty.
 After all, if you purchase a product and end up being disappointed with it, chances are you’re not going to be a repeat consumer.
 Consumers will measure the quality of a product not only by how well it is manufactured, but also by how aesthetically pleasing it looks, how well it’s designed, how long it lasts, etc. In addition to making high quality products, companies can also offer high quality customer service in the form of responsive customer service reps, extended warranties, lifetime guarantees, and fast shipping to add value to the products they offer.
+Small touches, like clean packaging or professional signage from a reliable provider, can also quietly reinforce a brand’s quality.

 Consistency

 On a related note, consistency is another key factor.
-When a company’s products are consistently manufactured in the same way and consistently offer the same user experience, consumers are more likely to return to the company to purchase products because it’s low-risk—they know what they’ll be getting before they even make a purchase.
+When a company’s products are consistently manufactured in the same way and consistently offer the same user experience.
+Consumers are more likely to return to the company to purchase products because it’s low-risk—they know what they’ll be getting before they even make a purchase.

 Complementary products